godotengine/godot-docs/tutorials/vr/vr_starter_tutorial/vr_starter_tutorial_part_one.rst

 - The :ref:`ARVRCamera <class_ARVRCamera>` node is offset on the Y axis by the user's height.

-- If the VR system supports room tracking, then the :ref:`ARVRCamera <class_ARVRCamera>` node may be offset on the X and Z axises as the player moves.
+- If the VR system supports room tracking, then the :ref:`ARVRCamera <class_ARVRCamera>` node may be offset on the X and Z axes as the player moves.

 - The :ref:`ARVRController <class_ARVRController>` nodes represent the VR controllers and handle all of the input from the VR controllers.